 - Community Tax Certificate or Cedula.

-2. Provide the necessary information then click the REGISTER button to continue.
+Start by providing the necessary information on the spaces provided then click the REGISTER button to continue.

-- The photo must be 2×2 in size on a plain white background.
+- The photo must be 2x2in size on a plain white background.

 - The photos must be taken no more than 6 months prior to uploading.

-- The applicant must wear decent attire with collar.
+- The applicant must wear decent attire with a collar.